Hawa Abdi: Early years

 Abdi was born in Mogadishu, and lived in south-central Somalia.
 Her mother died when she was 12 years old.
 Abdi thereafter took on family chores, including raising her four younger sisters.
 Her father was a professional who was employed in the port of the capital city.

 For her early schooling, Abdi attended local elementary, intermediate and secondary academies.
 In 1964, she received a scholarship from the Women's Committee of the Soviet Union.
 Abdi subsequently studied medicine at a Kiev Medical Institute, graduating in 1971.
 The following year, she began law studies at Mogadishu's newly opened Somali National University.
 She would practice medicine during the morning and work toward her law degree in her spare time, eventually earning it in 1979.

 Personal life

 When Abdi was twelve years old, she entered into a forced marriage with a significantly older man who was a police officer.
-The short-lived planned marriage ended several years later, before she left Somalia for Moscow and then, Kiev.
+The short-lived planned marriage ended several years later, before she left Somalia for Moscow and then, Kyiv.
 During her years in the USSR, she met Aden Mohammed, a fellow Somali student.

 In 1973, Abdi married Aden and gave birth to her first child two years later.
 They had three children: Deqo, Amina, and Ahmed.
 Ahmed died in a 2005 car crash in Hargeisa, while on a visit to his father who had since separated from Abdi.
 Both Deqo and Amina became physicians.

 Abdi died on 5 August 2020, at her home in Mogadishu.
 She was 73; no cause of death was specified.